winteryoung/SCmdArg/README.md

 SCmdArg doesn't support some features in other command line argument parsers (like Argot):

-* Multiple default arguments / positional arguments Multiple default arguments allows you to specify multiple arguments without giving their argument names.
+* Multiple default arguments / positional arguments

+Multiple default arguments allows you to specify multiple arguments without giving their argument names.
-* Multi-value arguments
-A multi-value option is one that takes a single value, but if it appears multiple times on the command line, each occurrence adds its value to the list of already accumulated values for the option.